MATCTTU/vex-hugo-edit/exampleSite/content/english/blog/post-4.md

 description: this is a meta description

 ---
 We support using local hard drives to store your archives, but this means you can only access your archives locally.
-A workaround is to create a Networked Attached Storage (NAS) device, properly setting this up requires technical and security knowledge.
+A workaround is to create a Networked Attached Storage (NAS) device, but properly setting this up requires technical and security knowledge.
 If you haven't already worked in a data center or IT role, this may not be feasible.

 If you want a maintenance-free way to access your files from anywhere with an internet connection through our web app or mobile apps, subscribe to one of our plans: